Riq Woolen: Pre-draft

+Seattle Seahawks

 2022

 The Seattle Seahawks selected Woolen in the fifth round (153rd overall) of the 2022 NFL draft.
 He was the 21st cornerback drafted in 2022 and was the second cornerback drafted by the Seahawks, following fourth round pick (102nd overall) Coby Bryant.

-On May 6, 2022, the Seahawks signed Woolen to a four–year, $3.99 million rookie contract that includes a signing bonus of $332,216.
+On May 6, 2022, the Seahawks signed Woolen to a four–year, $3.99 million rookie contract that included a signing bonus of $332,216.

 Throughout training camp, Woolen competed to be a starting cornerback against Artie Burns, Coby Bryant, Tre Brown, Mike Jackson, Justin Coleman, and John Reid.
 On August 31, 2022, the Seahawks unexpectedly traded Sidney Jones to the Las Vegas Raiders, although he was expected to return as a starting cornerback.
 Head coach Pete Carroll subsequently named Woolen the No. 1 starting cornerback and paired him with Mike Jackson.